mongo-express/mongo-express/README.md

 Not tested (probably broken):

-* Timestamp
 * Binary/BinData
 * Code
 * Symbol
 * MinKey
 * MaxKey

-Here is an example of a document with BSON data types in mongo-express:
+Here is an example of a document which can be read/edited in mongo-express:

     {
       "_id": ObjectID(), // or ObjectId()
       "dates": {
         "date": ISODate("2012-05-14T16:20:09.314Z"),
-        "new_date": ISODate()
+        "new_date": ISODate(),
+        "alternative": new Date()
       },
       "bool": true,
       "string": "hello world!",